Learn what being a member does for you

 If you’re not tracking hashtags analytics, let’s help you start today.

 You do not want to spam your social media accounts with irrelevant hashtags otherwise your content will be filtered as spam.

 Use a hashtag monitoring tool of your choice to see if other people are using the hashtag you have chosen and how they are using it.

 You want to be sure that your hashtag is not being used for the wrong reason.
 Also, it is not something that can be interpreted differently.

 You also want to make sure that another brand is not using your hashtag specifically for their promotion as well.

 One of the biggest benefits of measuring the performance of our hashtags is to know how many eyeballs landed on your content.

-Hashtag analytics show you exactly how many people saw, liked, shared, or engaged with particular content.
+Hashtag analytics show how many people saw, liked, shared, or engaged with particular content.

-You definitely want to know who your ideal customer is and what they want, right?
+You want to know who your ideal customer is and what they want, right?

 You can do this by monitoring the people who interact with your hashtags.
 Which hashtags do they like most?
 How are they interacting with the hashtags?
 What are their demographics?
 Which countries are they in?
 And so on.